apache/airflow/docs/kubernetes.rst

 Kubernetes Operator
 ^^^^^^^^^^^^^^^^^^^

-The :doc:`KubernetesPodOperator <executor/kubernetes>` allows you to create Pods on Kubernetes.
+The :class:`~airflow.contrib.operators.kubernetes_pod_operator.KubernetesPodOperator` allows you to create Pods on Kubernetes.
 It works with any type of executor.

 .. code:: python